The sand crunches beneath our feet and the air feels a bit like the blast furnaces they use to smelt the ore.

 "I'll just say I came to discuss some business with her and forgot what day it was.
 She'll be suspicious, to be sure, but if she can't find nothin' amiss then she won't do anything."

 We continue our journey through Corliss' lawn.
 The constant sandblasting from the wind and dirt has been replaced by gentle tickles of grass at my leg.
 As I take in the rolling hills and beautiful house and barn, I think of how easily this could be mine.
-I could work for mamma and when she dies this would all be mine.
+I could work for mamma and when she died this would all be mine.
 No one would blame me.
 Not like there are any other options for me.
 It may come to pass, but not without a fight.

 Face to face with the red barn trimmed in white, I turn to the security panel and lift my goggles.
 I give it a scan with my enhanced eye and with it I can see the fingerprints left on the number panel.
 "Amateur hour," I say as I key in the code.